smellmar/il-derevigenere/README.md

-# il-derevigenere
+Il Derevigenere
-a revised version or the veritable vigenere cipher derived originally from the visionary giovan battista bellaso in 16th century, surviving almost four centuries of uncrackability
+A revised version or the veritable Vigenere Cipher devised originally by the visionary Giovan Battista Bellaso in the 16th century, surviving almost four centuries of certain uncrackabile security.

-learn more about vigenere ciphers here: https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher
+Learn more about vigenere ciphers here: https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher

-# Vigenere Cipher Replication in Python
+# A Python Vigenere Cipher

 Welcome to the `il-derevigenere` repository!
 This Python script implements a Vigenere cipher, a classic encryption method that adds complexity to the traditional Caesar cipher.
 This cipher is a polyalphabetic substitution, meaning that it uses multiple substitution alphabets.